markoleptic/BeatShot/README.md

 ![](https://user-images.githubusercontent.com/86213229/193479200-82c7c70c-517e-4164-908b-2f172d599a75.png)  |  ![](https://user-images.githubusercontent.com/86213229/193479337-fe8a5ed2-0d71-4a5f-b3a2-524c74aa65a3.png)

 ## BeatShot is designed to enable players to have full control over the game
-- standard sensitivity settings (Same as Valorant sensitivity), video & audio settings
+- standard sensitivity settings (Options for CS:GO and Valorant), video & audio settings
-- four base gamemodes: continuously spawn targets (MultiBeat), only one at a time (SingleBeat), tracking one target (BeatTrack), and a static grid of activating targets (BeatGrid) that can all be used as templates to create custom game modes with
+- four base gamemodes with 3 base difficulties:
+  - MultiBeat: continuously spawn targets
+  - SingleBeat: only one at a time
+  - BeatTrack: tracking one target
+  - BeatGrid: static grid of activating targets
+- Full CS:GO AK-47 recoil pattern (not 100% accurate), which is togglable use in game wall menu
+- Full auto/semi-auto fire modes

 ### Customize the gamemodes using:
+- any base game mode & difficulty as a template
 - headshot height only mode
 - time it takes for target to reach peak color (green) / this is also the point in time that syncs with a beat
 - max target lifespan